ibexa/documentation-user/docs/publishing.md

 ## Publishing Content

-After you've finished working with a Content item, the most straightforward option is to **Publish** it.
-It will then be given a Location ID and placed in the Content tree, immediately available to the visitor.
+When you **Publish** a Content item, it is given a Location ID and placed in the Content tree.
+It is then immediately available to the visitor.

+Instead of instantly publishing you can also save, discard changes, [publish later](#date-based-publishing) and [send for review](#review-workflow).
-You have, however, a couple of other options at this point, all available in the menu when you are in the edit mode:
+All these options are available in the menu when you are in the edit mode.
-Save, Discard Changes, [Publish later](#date-based-publishing) and [Send for Review](#review-workflow).

 ![Publishing options](img/publishing_options.png "Publishing options")

 ### Publishing vs. saving

-In contrast with publishing, choosing **Save** does not immediately publish the Content item.
+Choosing **Save** does not immediately publish the Content item.
 Instead, it will save the new version of the content as a **Draft**.
-You can then keep on editing the same content and save it when needed and the draft will be amended.
+You can then keep on editing the same content and save it again when needed.
 You can then leave the editor by using the X icon in the upper right corner.

+!!! caution

-*Selecting **Discard Changes** will remove the whole draft and all the work you have done on it!
+    Selecting **Discard Changes** will remove the whole draft and all the work you have done on it.
-A discarded draft is removed instantly, not placed in the Trash, so it can't be restored!*
+    A discarded draft is removed instantly, not placed in the Trash, so it can't be restored.

 Once you leave the editor after saving your draft, you can return to it whenever you come back to editing the Content item.
 When you select **Edit** in a Content item that has one or more open drafts, you will be asked which draft you want to continue working on.